linode/docs/docs/platform/one-click/how-to-deploy-flask-with-one-click-apps/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'Deploy a Flask on Linode with One-Click Apps.'
+description: 'Flask is a quick and light-weight web framework for Python that includes several utilities and libraries you can use to create a web application.
+Deploy a Flask app on Linode with One-Click Apps.'
-og_description: 'Deploy a Flask on Linode with One-Click Apps.'
+og_description: 'Flask is a quick and light-weight web framework for Python that includes several utilities and libraries you can use to create a web application.
+Deploy a Flask app on Linode with One-Click Apps.'
 keywords: ['flask','python','one-click']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2020-03-11